joedooley/sportport-active/wp-content/plugins/squirrly-seo/readme.txt

 Squirrly 5.2.8 it's a stable version of Squirrly SEO and has all the SEO requirements by Search Engines

 == Changelog ==
+= 6.2.1 =
+* Compatible with WP 4.6.1
+* Fixed Page Optimization for Latest Post Page

 = 6.2.0 =
 * Added Facebook Pixel Tracking Code in Squirrly > SEO > Tracking
 * Added more Copyright Free images in Squirrly SEO Live Assistant from: